 I did a spice tour combined with a town tour of Stone Town.
 It was a long day (and it involved a bit of walking!) so you can consider doing them separately, but it’s up to you!
 Plus, this is also a great Zanzibar attraction if you’re traveling with kids.

 The spice farms are free to visit, but the guides work for tips.
-You can also book a 3-hour tour for $36 USD a person if you want a private experience.
-If you’re short on time and want to see the town and a spice farm, the 6-hour Sultan Panorama Tour will show you everything you want to see in Stone Town – you’ll visit a spice farm, and you’ll get to see a local village!
+You can also book a 3-hour private tour with lunch if you want a private experience of a spice farm and Stone Town.
+If you’re short on time and want to see the town and a spice farm, this 8-hour tour will show you everything you want to see in Stone Town, you’ll visit a spice farm, and you’ll get to see a Prison Island!

 5. Visit Jozani Forest